krzyszt/react-redux-rxjs-boilerplate/README.md

 React and Redux-Observable boilerplate with Neutrino

-An opinionated and advanced starter kit for web development using
+A highly opinionated, advanced starter kit for web development using
 <a href="https://reactjs.org/">React</a>,
 <a href="https://redux.js.org/">Redux</a> and
 <a href="https://redux-observable.js.org/">Redux-observable</a>.